“Vox populi, vox Dei” or “the voice of the people is the voice of God.”

 The IRS describes the two variants of lobbying:

-Direct Lobbying is “any attempt to influence legislation through communication with any member of a legislative body (i.e., a Congressman or Senator) or any government official or employee who may participate in the formulation of legislation.”
+First, what is Direct Lobbying: It is “any attempt to influence legislation through communication with any member of a legislative body (i.e., a Congressman or Senator) or any government official or employee who may participate in the formulation of legislation.”

 Communication is considered lobbying when it specifies a certain piece of legislation and expresses a view on the legislation.